Leonard E. Lopatin

 Lopatin Flutes and head joints are now being played in the United States, Canada, Puerto Rico, Brazil, Great Britain, France, Belgium, Spain, Germany, Japan, Korea, Taiwan, Australia, New Zealand and South Africa.

 Mr. Lopatin has performed with the Boston Symphony Orchestra, Boston Pops, and the Opera Company of Boston, among others.
-Currently he is the second flute in the Asheville Symphony.
+He has recently retired from the position of second flute in the Asheville Symphony.
 For more detailed information, visit our Articles page.